rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 - SQL Server
 - Amazon Aurora

-**Amazon Aurora** is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases
+**Amazon Aurora** is a MySQL and PostgreSQL-compatible relational database built for the **cloud**, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases

 **Amazon Database Migration Service (DMS)**:
 - Enables you to move data into AWS from existing databases